A blast from the past, but well worth repeating. I’ve added one more way to communicate with your connections.

 I tell my LinkedIn workshop attendees that I spend approximately an hour a day (it’s probably more) on LinkedIn.
 Their faces register surprise; and I’m sure some of them are thinking, “Does this person have a life.”

-Part of the workshop is about explaining the need to communicate with their connections, because networking is about communicating.
-Other than sending direct messages to your connections, here are 10 ways to connect with your LinkedIn connections.
+Part of the workshop is about explaining the need to communicate with their connections, because networking is about communication.

 But, in fairness, Endorsements have a purpose greater than showing appreciation for someone’s Skills and Expertise; they act as a way to touch base.
 In other words, they’re another way to communicate with your connections.

-5. Let us not forget our groups which give us another, significant way to communicate with our connections.
-Participating in discussions regularly is a great way to share ideas with established and potential connections.
+6. Participating in discussions regularly is a great way to share ideas with established and potential connections.
 Yes, I’ve gained connections because of the values we shared as revealed by discussions.
-Just today I connected with a great resume writer who impressed me with comments she made regarding a question I asked.
+Just today I connected with a great resume writer who impressed me with comments she made regarding a question I asked from my homepage.

 When you meet in person with a connection, he/she becomes a bona fide connection.
 This is the ultimate way to communicate with a LinkedIn connection.
 It may not happen often, particularly if he/she lives a great distance from you, but when it does possibilities may present themselves.